TerminalAddict/ta.com-website/_posts/2021-05-12-Making-a-Service-Worker-refresh-properly.md

 So, let's get to it.

 ## The Service Worker Lifecycle
-Google produces some great documentation entitled [The Service Workers Lifecycle](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle){: target="_blank"}, but iof you're starting out, this doc can be overwhelming.
+Google produces some great documentation entitled [The Service Workers Lifecycle](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle){: target="_blank"}, but if you're starting out, this doc can be overwhelming.
 So I'm going to try and break this down as simply as I can (this is how I understood service workers).

 1. On the first visit to a PWA a service worker is installed, and some cache maybe?